gkdey17cse/satsang-vihar-delhi/README.md

-Here is a professionally formatted `README.md` for your project.
-I have structured it to be clean, scannable, and standard for modern web development repositories, incorporating your specific tech stack and deployment workflows.

----

 # Satsang Vihar Delhi - Official Website

 A modern, high-performance, and responsive website built for **Satsang Vihar New Delhi**.
 This platform is dedicated to spreading the ideology of **Sree Sree Thakur Anukulchandra**, featuring real-time prayer schedules, event management, and a comprehensive educational portal.